 Addressing these questions requires us to directly observe the production settings in which scientists generate data.
-Thus, using a sociology of work perspective (Barley and Bechky 1994; Barley and Kunda 2001; Becker 2002; Orr 1996), we conducted two years of ethnographic observation of two material science labs at a research-intensive university in the US.
+Using a sociology of work perspective (Barley 2020; Becker 2002; Orr 1996), we conducted two years of ethnographic observation of two material science labs at a research-intensive university in the US.
 Direct observations of failures and the failure-coping process in real time as well as informants' accounts of recent and on-going failure experiences allowed us to provide a detailed examination of how laboratory scientists handle data production failures in their day-to-day work.
 Our findings first suggest that data production failures are very common and occur for a variety of reasons, such as instability of a production process, instrument malfunction, material quality issues, or inadequate procedure.
 The failure-coping process involves the identification of data production failure, making sense of failure, searching for potential causes and solutions, and iterations of this process until scientists "solve" the problem or simply move on to the next tasks.
 This process, which we describe as the "Cycle of Doubt," is articulated in detail in the Findings section.
 What we found intriguing was the high frequency of failures and the substantial time spent addressing them.
 Moreover, identifying the exact cause of the failure was often difficult, and in some cases not even a primary goal of the problem solving process.
-In the face of the highly uncertain and unstable production process, useful feedback during problem-solving failure was scarce and ambiguous.
+In the face of the highly uncertain and unstable production process, useful feedback during problemsolving failure was scarce and ambiguous.
 In such an environment, we find three intriguing features of the failure-coping process.

-Firstly, we find that scientists' situated knowledge of empirical data production work is essential in identifying and searching for causes and solutions to failures.
-By "situated," we mean that scientists' working knowledge to produce data is situated around their production setting (Lave and Wenger 1991; Tyre and Von Hippel 1997).
-Situated knowledge includes the ability to precisely make use of local information to detect, make sense of, and search for solutions to data production failures.
+Firstly, we find that scientists' situational knowledge of empirical data production work is essential in identifying and searching for causes and solutions to failures.
+Drawing on situated action literature (Lave and Wenger 1991; Tyre and Von Hippel 1997), we argue that scientists' working knowledge in producing data is situated around their production setting.
+Situational knowledge of experimental scientists includes the ability to precisely make use of local and historical information to detect, make sense of, and search for solutions to data production failures.
 When the information generated around failure was not sufficient, some scientists would devise sub-experiments to generate non-research-related information, a key feature of the failure-coping process.
-However, it is important to note that the ability to make use of situated knowledge, in particular, devising sub-experiments, varied by production settings.
-From our observations in labs staffed by graduate students and postdocs, this situated knowledge was often used with formal scientific knowledge to address data production failures.
-We thus anticipate that labs with varying numbers of technicians, whose main task is to maintain instruments and produce experimental data (Barley and Bechky 1994; Latour and Woolgar 1979), will display different compositions of formal and situated knowledge among their lab members.
+However, it is important to note that the ability to make use of this knowledge, in particular, devising subexperiments, varied by production settings.
+From our observations in labs staffed by graduate students and postdocs, this situational knowledge was often used with formal scientific knowledge to address data production failures.
+From the perspective of the work organization of science, we anticipate that labs with varying numbers of technicians, whose main task is to maintain instruments and produce experimental data (Barley and Bechky 1994; Doing 2004; Latour and Woolgar 1979), will display different compositions of formal and situational knowledge among their lab members.